Polarized image of an equatorial emitting ring around a Konoplya-Zhidenko rotating non-Kerr black hole: Abstract

 \section{Abstract}

 We investigate the polarized images of an equatorial emitting ring around a Konoplya-Zhidenko rotating non-Kerr black hole, which introduces an additional deformation parameter.
 The deformation parameter $\eta$ allows the spin parameter to extend beyond the bounds imposed by the standard Kerr black hole.
 The results indicate that the polarized images depend not only on the magnetic field configuration, fluid velocity, and observer inclination angle, but also on the deformation parameter and the spin parameter.
-As the deformation parameter increases, the polarization intensity decreases monotonically when the magnetic field lies in the equatorial plane, whereas it does not vary monotonically when the magnetic field is perpendicular to the equatorial plane.
-The variation of the electric vector position angle with the deformation parameter is complex.
-For a fixed deformation parameter, the polarization intensity exhibits a non-monotonic dependence on the spin parameter and varies with azimuthal angle.
-We also investigate the impact of the deformation parameter on the Stokes Q-U loops.
-The imprint of the deformation parameter in polarized images may serve as a high-precision observational probe for detecting deviations of black hole spacetime from the Kerr geometry and testing general relativity.
+As the deformation parameter increases, the polarization intensity decreases monotonically.
+However, the magnitude of the Electric Vector Position Angle (EVPA) increases with $\eta$.
+Furthermore, we note that the parameter $\eta$ may induce subtle yet discernible azimuthal separation features, which could potentially distinguish it from the spin parameter and the magnetic field orientation angle.
+Nevertheless, these features are difficult to resolve under current observational conditions and await verification by future high-resolution facilities such as the next-generation Event Horizon Telescope (ngEHT).